bungle/lua-resty-route/README.md

 * ~~Add a support for named routes~~
 * Add a support for route grouping
 * Add a support for reverse routing
+* Add a support for router:to to route to a named route
 * Add a support for form method spoofing
 * Add a support for client connection abort event handler (`ngx.on_abort`)
 * Add a support for some simple patterns (e.g. `#` for a number) to file system router